rocket-pool/smartnode-install/README.md

 Note that a smart node cannot be run locally on Windows at this stage; the Windows client can only be used to manage a remote server.

 The smart node service is supported on all Unix platforms, with automatic dependency installation for Ubuntu, Debian, CentOS and Fedora.
-A smart node can be run on other Unix platforms, but manual installation of dependencies (docker and docker-compose) is required.
+A smart node can be run on other Unix platforms, but manual installation of dependencies ([docker engine](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/)) is required.

 ## Smart Node Client Installation